HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Architecture Overview

 This chapter presents an overview on the VCPU-32 architecture.
+The chapter introduces the memory model, the register set, address translation and trap handling.

 ### A Register Memory Architecture.